NMT-CCC/IT1025/Project/readme.md

 ### Part Part 1: Project Intent and Plan

-I will be selecting a topic to research.
-More to come.
+I will be trying to program a dice roller in python.
+Ideally I will create a prompt and response for each polyhedral die.
+"Roll 1d20" should give you a random number from 1-20.

 ### Project Part 2: